dev-ansh-r/dcalpwan-server-stack/DEVELOPMENT.md

 ### API

 Our APIs are defined in `.proto` files in the `api` folder.
-These files describe the messages and interfaces of the different components of The Things Stack.
+These files describe the messages and interfaces of the different components of the Stack.
 If this is the first time you hear the term "protocol buffers" you should probably read the [protocol buffers documentation](https://developers.google.com/protocol-buffers/docs/proto3) before you continue.

 From the `.proto` files, we generate code using the `protoc` compiler.
 As we plan to compile to a number of different languages, we decided to put the compiler and its dependencies in a [Docker image](https://github.com/TheThingsIndustries/docker-protobuf).
 The actual commands for compilation are handled by our tooling, so the only thing you have to execute when updating the API, is: